-Here is a selection of JULES research community configurations.
-These configurations are intended for use by the JULES development and research community (they have been academically published and also approved for use by the relevant JULES module leaders), and are maintained on an ad hoc basis rather than routinely (and are not guaranteed bit-comparable between JULES versions).
-If you are aware of a widely-used configuration that is not included here, then please send me the details (see email address below) - either in Rose suite format or as a set of namelists (along with a version number of the version of JULES for which they are appropriate) (see here for all configurations):
+These configurations are intended for use by the JULES development and research community (they have been academically published and also approved for use by the relevant JULES module leaders), but are only maintained on an ad hoc basis rather than routinely (and are not guaranteed bit-comparable between JULES versions).
+If you are aware of a widely-used configuration that is not included here, then please send me the details (see email address below) - either in Rose suite format or as a set of namelists (along with a version number of the version of JULES for which they are appropriate):

 Source / Suite ID